kyleko1234/myEasyLedger/rest_api/Documentation/AccountSubtype/AccountSubtype.md

 ## AccountSubtype

 AccountSubtypes represent subgroups of each AccountType.
 These are hardcoded into the server for the purposes of generating accurate reports.
-Each AccountGroup must belong to exactly one AccountSubtype.
+Each AccountGroup must belong to exactly one AccountSubtype. **Other Income and Other Expense subtypes are considered operating cash income and cash expense on the cash flow statement, but considered non-operating income and expense on the income statement.
+For this reason, Enterprise users should

 The account subtypes are provided as follows:

 ```
 ASSETS